Chocolate Almond Flour Muffins

 Instructions

-- Preheat your oven to 350 degrees.
+- Preheat your oven to 350 degrees Fahrenheit.
 Line a 12-cup muffin tin with liners.

-- Add the almond flour, cocoa powder, Vital Proteins Collagen Peptides, baking powder, and sea salt and beat until just combined.
+- Add the almond flour, cocoa powder, collagen, baking powder, and sea salt and beat until just combined.
 Add the hot water and carefully beat it into the batter.
-Fold in the chocolate and pecans.2 cups almond flour, ¾ cup cocoa powder, ¼ cup 4 scoops Vital Proteins Mixed Berry Collagen Peptides (their unflavored version works, too!), 2 teaspoons baking powder, ½ teaspoon sea salt, ½ cup hot tap water, ½ cup chopped dark chocolate or paleo chocolate chips, ½ cup chopped pecans
+Fold in the chocolate and pecans.2 cups almond flour, ¾ cup cocoa powder, ¼ cup 4 scoops collagen, 2 teaspoons baking powder, ½ teaspoon sea salt, ½ cup hot tap water, ½ cup chopped dark chocolate, ½ cup chopped pecans

 - Divide the batter between the lined muffin cups, filling them nearly to the top.
 For extra chocolaty muffins, top with a few chocolate chips or chunks.